 A loose, possibly freehand drawing, or sketches of a design.

 The two-dimensional view of the building from the outside.
-Most people encounter this word when reading their set of architectural drawings.
+Most people encounter this word when reading their set of planning drawings.
 Design professionals include north, south, east, or west elevations in the drawings.

 Most people have a better understanding of the building’s design when shown with 3D perspective drawings.
-These illustrations show how the front, back, and sides of the building will look like in the real-world.Fenestration
+These illustrations show how the front, back, and sides of the building will look like in the real world.

-Refers to the location, proportion, and type of the windows.
-Sounds simple, but it isn’t.
-Designers have to position windows strategically to maximise daylighting, ventilation, and outdoor views all year around.
+Refers to the location, proportion, and type of windows.
+It sounds simple, but it isn’t.
+Designers have to position windows strategically to maximise daylighting, ventilation, and outdoor views.

 The side of the structure which faces the street or an open space where people can see it as a whole.